ckbox-io/ckbox-examples/README.md

 ## Quick start

-:warning: Each instance of CKBox requires `tokenUrl` to be configured.
-Please use your own url before running a sample.
-See [documentation](https://ckeditor.com/docs/ckbox/latest/guides/configuration/authentication.html) for more info.

-Each example is exposed as a separate package that provides a set of common commands.
+Each sample is a stand-alone package that provides a set of common commands.
+For more detailed instructions please refer to sample's README.

 Install dependencies before running a sample: